Alexves-Git/spokars24-dashboard/DATA_FILTERS.md

 The dashboard integrates data from two simulation frameworks:

-- **GLEAM** (Global Epidemic and Mobility Model): 3,253 subpopulations, 232 countries, 36 weeks of simulation.
+- **GLEAM** (Global Epidemic and Mobility Model): 3,253 subpopulations, 232 countries, states and territories, 36 weeks of simulation.
 Source file: `master_world-cities.csv` (~787K rows).
 Used for global death and case data.
 - **EpiHiper**: Agent-based model used for four locations (California, Virginia, France, United Kingdom), initialized with GLEAM importations.
 EpiHiper output replaces GLEAM data entirely for these locations.

 ### Dashboard Time Window